 A number of models with alternative specifications (linear and log-linear) are employed to estimate the effect of various factors on the revenues of panchayats.
 In the following only the results of two sets of equations selected for analysis are reported.
-In the first, the dependent variables, per capita own revenue and per capita property tax revenue in GPs in 2000-01, are regressed on various capacity variables and "district-effects" are estimated by specifying dummies for different districts.
+In the first, the dependent variables, per capita own revenue and per capita property tax revenue in GPs in 2000-01, are regressed on various capacity variables and "district effects" are estimated by specifying dummies for different districts.
 In the second, these models are reestimated by including two intergovernmental transfer variables - per capita total transfers and proportion of lump sum transfers given by the state government to total State transfers.
 Although there are 708 GPs in the four districts, some observations had to be dropped for want of data on all the variables used in the regressions.
 Thus, altogether, the regressions were estimated with data from 639 GPs in the four districts.

 The effect of intergovernmental transfers on own revenues of sub-national governments has been a subject of considerable debate.
-The 'veil' hypothesis suggests that tumn transfer is a veil for the tax cut and therefore. ceteris paribus, transfers will encourage the sub-national governments to substitute lower taxes for more transfers.
+The 'veil' hypothesis suggests that tumin transfer is a veil for the tax cut and therefore. ceteris paribus, transfers will encourage the sub-national governments to substitute lower taxes for more transfers.
 However, the empirical analysis has shown that "money sticks where it hits" and lump sum transfers to sub-national governments result in higher expenditures rather than lower taxes.
-In other words, the coefficient of transfers on own revenues of the sub-national governments would be positive and significant if the transfer stimulates rather than substitutes own revenues of the sub-national governments.
+In other words, the coefficient of transfers on own revenues of the sub-national governments.
 The statistical analysis carried out here attempts to test the veil hypothesis and the flypaper effect.
 For this purpose, two transfer variables - per capita total transfers and proportion of lump sum transfers in the total are included as explanatory variables.